 - Students are responsible for their visa application and lodgement costs.
 Details on costs for an F-1 visa are available through the Embassy of the United States.

-- Students are responsible for additional costs including visa processing and lodgement, return airfares and transfers, comprehensive travel insurance, their own food and entertainment costs and any other associated costs.
+- Students are responsible for additional costs including visas, return airfares and transfers, food and entertainment and any other associated costs.

 The United States Studies Centre will liaise with UCDC to organise accommodation on the UCDC campus.

 As a participant of the program, students consent that photographs or film recordings taken in connection with the Washington DC Placement Program may be used for marketing purposes by the University of Sydney, the United States Studies Centre or the University of California Washington Center.